panosl/django-currencies/README.rst

 which gives the three context variables: ``CURRENCIES``, ``CURRENCY_CODE`` and ``CURRENCY``.

+**Template**

 Included is a template for a Bootstrap 3 & fontawesome compatible navbar currency chooser.
 The navbar item will display if there are more than 1 active currencies.
+There is a navbar parameter ``dropdown_extra_class`` which is used to supply extra classes to the dropdown:

 .. code-block:: html+django